 Intake for cooling assistance is only provided by DOEE staff.
-When LIHEAP funding is exhausted, DOEE staff conducts targeted outreach and client intake for cooling assistance at sites throughout the District of Columbia.
+DOEE staff conducts targeted outreach and client intake for cooling assistance at sites throughout the District of Columbia.

 8.4 How do you provide alternate outreach and intake for CRISIS ASSISTANCE?